Central Limit Theorems for the Brownian motion on large unitary groups: Introduction

-We first give the joint limit distribution, as $n$ tends to infinity, of (possibly rescaled) random processes of the type $(\Tr[A(V_t-I)])_{t\geq 0}$ for $(e^{-t/2}V_t)_{t\geq 0}$ a Brownian motion staring at $I$ on the group of unitary $n\times n$ matrices and $A$ a random $n\times n$ matrix, independent of $(V_t)_{t\geq 0}$ (Theorem \ref{17209.0543}).
-This theorem is the key result of the paper, since specifying the choice of the matrices $A$ will then allow us to prove all other results.
-As a first example, it allows us to find out, for any sequence $(\al_n)_n$ of positive integers with a limit $\al\in [0,+\infty]$, the limit distribution of any upper-left corner of $\sqrt{n/\al_n}(V_{\log(\al_nt+1)}-I)_{t\geq 0}$ (Corollary \ref{26209.16h29}): for small scales of time (i.e. when $\al=0$), the limit process is purely skew-Hermitian, whereas for large scales of time ($\al=+\infty$), the limit process is a standard complex matricial Brownian motion.
+We first give the joint limit distribution, as $n$ tends to infinity, of (possibly rescaled) random processes of the type $(\Tr[A(V_t-I)])_{t\geq 0}$ for $(e^{-t/2}V_t)_{t\geq 0}$ a Brownian motion staring at $I$ on the group of unitary $n\times n$ matrices and $A$ an $n\times n$ matrix (Theorem \ref{17209.0543}).
+This theorem is the key result of the paper, since specifying the choice of the matrices $A$ and randomizing them will then allow us to prove all other results.
+As a first example, it allows us to find out, for any sequence $(\al_n)_n$ of positive numbers with a limit $\al\in [0,+\infty]$, the limit distribution of any upper-left corner of $\sqrt{n/\al_n}(V_{\log(\al_nt+1)}-I)_{t\geq 0}$ (Corollary \ref{26209.16h29}): for small scales of time (i.e. when $\al=0$), the limit process is purely skew-Hermitian, whereas for large scales of time ($\al=+\infty$), the limit process is a standard complex matricial Brownian motion.
 For intermediate scales of time ($0<\al<+\infty$), the limit process is an interpolation between these extreme cases.
 The existence of these three asymptotic regimes can be explained by the fact that the unitary Brownian motion is the ``wrapping", on the unitary group, of a Brownian motion on the tangent space of this group at $I$ (which is the space of skew-Hermitian matrices), and that as the time goes to infinity, its distribution tends to the Haar measure (for which the upper-left corners are asymptotically distributed as standard complex Gaussian random matrices).

-Secondly, we consider a unitary Brownian motion $(e^{-t/2}V_t)_{t\geq 0}$ which initial distribution is the uniform measure on the group of permutation matrices: its entries are exchangeable at any value of $t$.
+Secondly, we consider a unitary Brownian motion $(e^{-t/2}V_t)_{t\geq 0}$ whose initial distribution is the uniform measure on the group of permutation matrices: its rows are exchangeable, as its columns.
 In this case, for any positive sequence $(\al_n)$ and any positive integer $p$, the $p\times p$ upper left corner of $(\sqrt{n/\al_n}V_{\log(\al_nt+1)})_{t\geq 0}$ converges to a standard complex matricial Brownian motion (Corollary \ref{26209.16h50}).

 Since the unitary Brownian motion distributed according to the Haar measure at time zero has a stationary distribution, our results allow us to give very short proofs of some well-known results of Diaconis {\it et al}, first proved in \cite{diaconis2003}, about the asymptotic normality of linear combinations of the entries of uniform random unitary matrices (Theorem \ref{17209.0544} and Corollary \ref{27309.23h50}).